SAT Prep – Cancelling Scores

 Procedure for Voluntary Cancellation of Scores

 Cancellation of scores is permanent and cannot be reconsidered at a later date.
 Cancelled scores are not calculated by the College Board, and neither students nor institutions will receive score reports for those administrations of the test.
+There is no separate fee for cancelling scores, but no test registration refunds are given.

 Cancellation or Change of Registration